Dynamic angiothermography: Comparison with other techniques

-Comparative diagnostic exams of reference for the cancer of the breast are mammography (the “gold” standard), ultrasounds, and for 3D imaging nuclear magnetic resonance or recently developed approaches to CT of the breast.
+Comparative diagnostic exams of reference for the cancer of the breast are mammography (the "gold" standard), ultrasounds, and for 3D imaging, nuclear magnetic resonance or recently developed approaches to CT of the breast.

 DATG is not a test that directly substitutes for other tests, but stands in relation to them as a technique that provides a detailed and non-invasive look at the changes in blood flow in the breast.
 As such, it has been most successfully employed in combination with other tests to improve the quality of the diagnosis.
 Further, it may be the most non-invasive technique possible for performing early screening.

 Mammography measures the differences of the tissue density inside the breast with substantial spatial resolution but requires at least a low dose of radiation.
-In many cases the tumors/lesions are directly imaged with respect to size and shape.
+In many cases the tumors or lesions are directly imaged with respect to size and shape.
 Image interpretation for mammograms is mature and can be effective.
-However, there are concerns that the higher density of breast tissue in patients younger than 40/45 years of age degrades the diagnostic information obtained in this technique.
-Some studies have shown that mammography is less effective before the age 50.
-It is also difficult to see precancerous lesions with mammography, which have not emerged into localized density changes imaged by the low-dose of radiation.
+However, there are concerns that the higher density of breast tissue in patients younger than 40–45 years of age degrades the diagnostic information obtained in this technique.
+Some studies have shown that mammography is less effective before age 50.
+It is also difficult to see precancerous lesions with mammography, which have not emerged into localized density changes imaged by the low dose of radiation.